UTSA17T/UiPath/_posts/2013-09-18-ExcelToSalesforce.markdown

 It can be modified to work with other type of entities within different platforms.
 You can use CSV files, or you can retrieve the data from your email or from another online account.

+You can find the entire workflow along with its additional resources in the [ImportExcelData](https://github.com/Deskover/UiPath/tree/master/Samples/Workflow/Workflow%20samples) workspace.

 All you have to do is run the workflow and enjoy your coffee.

 Lavinia